-Xfinity Mobile has no contracts.
-Customers can choose how they want to pay for their data, either low cost “By the Gig” options, or three unlimited options.
+Xfinity customers can choose how they want to pay for their data, either low cost “By the Gig” options, or three unlimited options.
 For family plans, you can mix and match these three options based on unique needs.

 In general, Xfinity Mobile has among the best value mobile plans on the market.

 Check out our Xfinity plan widget to find yours in seconds, or learn more in our plan breakdowns below!

 Before we take a deeper look at the different Xfinity Mobile unlimited data plans and the options available to you, it’s important to note a couple of the key ingredients that differentiate one plan from another.
 At a high level, there are five things to think about when you’re evaluating plans (before you get to the sticker price of the plan you want):